Vietnam's answer to Tesla has U.S. in its electric sights

 The company is betting its battery leasing scheme – where customers would pay a monthly amount roughly equivalent to what the average consumer might spend on petrol – will win over U.S. customers.

-When the battery, which uses cells from South Korea’s Samsung SDI, is at 70% of its full lifespan, VinFast will replace it, Van Anh said.
+When the battery, which uses cells from South Korea's Samsung SDI (006400.KS), is at 70% of its full lifespan, VinFast will replace it, Van Anh said.

-A similar scheme has already been rolled out in China by Tencent-backed electric vehicle maker Nio, whose ES6 SUV has a starting price of around 358,000 yuan ($55,272).
+A similar scheme has already been rolled out in China by Tencent-backed electric vehicle maker Nio (NIO.N), whose ES6 SUV has a starting price of around 358,000 yuan ($55,272).

 No EV maker can compete with Tesla in the near future, according to Michael Dunne, chief executive of automotive consulting firm ZoZo Go, pointing to the U.S. company's across-the-board strengths.